-When considering options for business funding, the two most common types that e-commerce businesses turn to are equity financing and debt financing.
+When considering options for business financing, the two most common types that e-commerce brands turn to are equity financing and debt financing.
 In most cases, businesses that go down the path of equity financing position themselves as having that special something that makes them stand out from the crowd.
-In particular, startups that offer a unique product or service to the market might benefit from equity financing.
+In particular, startups that offer a unique product or service to the market might benefit.

 This type of financing is also ideal for companies that are already achieving a good amount of growth and want to get to the next level or expand their business into new territory.
 Equity financing is a good option for e-commerce businesses of all sorts, including direct-to-consumer retailers, B2B SaaS, mobile apps, and subscription box companies, but can be difficult and time consuming to acquire.

 In this article, you’ll learn about the various equity financing options for e-commerce businesses, including the different types, pros and cons, and types of business structures that are best suited for each option.

 What is equity funding and why should e-commerce businesses care?